jiclarkdata/Mental-Health-Provider-Search/README.md

 # Mental-Health-Provider-Search
 This repository is a tool to find Mental Health Provider contact information.
 At time of publishing, the repository includes code to search the NPPES provider database using their API to return a spreadsheet of providers that match the search criteria.

+Many individuals who have sought mental healthcare services struggle to find a provider who meets their needs.
+There are a vast number sources of provider information across the internet.
+Websites such as [Psychology Today] (https://www.psychologytoday.com/us) privatize Therapist information, so users cannot find their phone number or email to contact.
+Instead, Psychology Today uses a messaging feature and creates unique phone numbers so they can track messages and calls coming from their website.
+This means that providers who post their information across multiple platforms often have to keep track of updating multiple sources of information.